ENVIRONMENTAL RISKS AND OPPORTUNITIES

 As per Annex A (Guidance on the use of ISO 14001:2015 standard) of ISO 14001:2015 standard it further explains:

 “The organization plans, at a high level, the actions that have to be taken within the environmental management system to address its significant environmental aspects, its compliance obligations, and its identified risks and opportunities identified that are a priority for the organization to achieve the intended outcomes of its environmental management system.
 The actions planned may include establishing environmental objectives (see 6.2) or may be incorporated into other environmental management system processes, either individually or in combination.
-Some actions may be addressed through other management systems, such as those related to occupational health and safety or business continuity, or through other business processes related to risk, financial or human resource management.
-When considering its technological options, an organization should consider the use of best available techniques, where economically viable, cost-effective and judged appropriate.
+Some actions may be addressed through other management systems, such as those related to occupational health and safety or business continuity, or through other business processes related to risk, financial, or human resource management.
+When considering its technological options, an organization should consider the use of the best available techniques, where economically viable, cost-effective and judged appropriate.
 This is not intended to imply that organizations are obliged to use environmental cost-accounting methodologies.”

 HOW TO IDENTIFY AND EVALUATE RISKS AND OPPORTUNITIES